logo

 Manual Focus

-Normally, digital cameras focus automatically before each picture is taken.
-This is called autofocus.
-Digital cameras can also have a manual focus mode to manually select the focus distance.
-Manual focus is useful in situations when the camera cannot properly focus automaticallyTypically when the subject is too dark, low contrast or reflective.
-It is also useful to take pictures fasterNo need to wait for the camera to focus when the subject distance is known.
-Instead of manual focus, some cameras have an infinity focus mode which sets the focus distance to infinity, others have a pan focus mode which sets the closest focus possible so that everything beyond that point is acceptably sharpThis is called the hyperfocal distance.
+Some digital cameras also support Manual Focus mode to manually control the focus distance.
+MF is useful in situations when the camera cannot properly focus automaticallyTypically when the subject is too dark, low contrast or reflective..
+It is also useful to take pictures fasterNo need to wait for the camera to focus before snapping the picture. when a subject is known to appear at a certain distance.

 File Formats

 All digital cameras can store their images in the JPEG format.
-The JPEG file format is designed to keep file sizes manageable.
-When used at the highest resolution and highest quality settingAlso know as the lowest compression ratio., the resulting images of excellent quality.
-For advanced needs, come cameras store their images in a file-format called TIFF.
-This is a much larger format which preserves very slightly more information.
-Some digital cameras may also store RAW data intead of an image which is then converted on a computer into an image using specialized software.
-This is useful when one wants to create images with a different look than what the camera can produce.
+The JPEG format is designed to keep file sizes manageable.
+When used at the highest resolution and highest quality settingAlso know as the lowest compression ratio., resulting images are of excellent quality.

 Advantages